Matti Korhonen

 When I look back on my career I am thanking myself for pushing and grinding even when it didn’t make any logical sense.
 I can say that I made it to the top few percent of hockey players playing University hockey and ever getting a monthly salary to play ice hockey.

 I believe that having the knowledge I have now to coach myself since a young age, would have given me a much better chance of making it to the NHL or at least having a solid pro career.
-That thought is exciting because, as a coach, I get to use all the knowledge to help you and continue the hockey journey.
+Now as a coach, I get to use all the knowledge to help you to find your maximum and continue my own hockey journey.
+I think coaching is the best job there is besides being in the net yourself in front of thousands of people on overtime and eye of the tiger playing right before puck drop at your end.

 My Coaching Background